Muireann Irish: Career

-Irish works on the loss of empathy during dementia.
+Irish works on dementia.
 She says she is "interested in how we remember the past and imagine the future.
 The relative frequency and ease with which we engage in those forms of thought belies their incredible complexity."
-Her career has explored how memory and imagination are changed during neurological conditions including Alzheimer’s disease.
+Her career has explored how memory and imagination are changed during neurological conditions including Alzheimer's disease.
 She has been awarded both Discovery Early Career Researcher and Future Fellow awards from the ARC.
 Irish's work on neuropsychology has been discussed on the ABC and her experiences of the L'Oreal Rising Talent award were described in Nature Jobs.

 Irish has given science communication talks on the importance of day dreaming.